Monk (1964 album)

-Monk.
-(1964) is the fourth studio album Thelonious Monk released on Columbia Records, and his seventh album overall for that label.
+Monk. is a studio album by American jazz musician Thelonious Monk, released in January 1965 by Columbia Records.
 It features two original compositions and several jazz standards.

 The track "Pannonica" is a tribute to the jazz patron Pannonica de Koenigswarter.
 The track "Teo" is a tribute to the album's producer Teo Macero.

 The album cover is a photo of Monk taken by W. Eugene Smith in 1959.
 Between 1957 and 1965, Monk and other prominent New York jazz musicians rehearsed at the photographer's home, nicknamed 'The Jazz Loft'.